geotracsystems/TOGS_UDP_Sender/README.md

 ## Introduction
 Test tool for sending various TOGS messages to the backend over UDP.
 Currently supports LMDirect (Calamp) and BEP (Bluetree) protocols.

-Executable files for Windows (.exe) can be found in the `dist/` directory.
-There's no need to install Python for running this tool in GUI mode.
+Executable files for Windows (.exe) can be found on TeamCity
-However for running the tool in CLI mode, Python and some pre-requisites are required.
-See Developer Notes section for more details.

 ## Usage
 ### GUI Usage